mikeleppane/Doc-Scanner/README.md

 ToDo
 ----
-- Allow creating multi-page document
+- detect corners from a paper sheet
-- Algorithm/method to detect corners of a paper sheet
+- text recognition eg. extract info from a business card

 Downloads
 ---------